syncfusion-content/maui-docs/MAUI/Chips/Chips Types.md

 ## Filter

 Allows users to select more than one chip in a group of chips.
 The selected chips are indicated by selection indicator in this type.
 The selection indicator can be customized using the [`SelectionIndicatorColor`] property.
-Use the [`SelectedItems`] property to get the list of selected chips.
+Use the [`SelectedItem`] property to get the list of selected chips.

 This selection changes are notified by using [SelectionChanging] and [SelectionChanged] events.

+Here, we should add visual states to set the ChipType to Filter.

 The following code illustrates how to get filter typed ChipGroup.